gregwinn/kontakt/README.markdown

-# Kontakt Gem
+# Kontakt Gem [IN TESTING NOT APPROVED FOR USE]
 #### For use with the Kontakt.io API only.

-__This is an unoffical gem for Kontakt.io the authors have no affiliation Kontakt.io__
+__This is an unofficial gem for Kontakt.io the authors have no affiliation Kontakt.io__

 ----